RUCAIBox/Social-Datasets/README.md

 # Social-Datasets
-A collection of social datasets
+A series of social recommendation datasets are collected and processed into atomic files for [RecBole-GNN](https://github.com/RUCAIBox/RecBole-GNN).

 Datasets information